MitchFawcett/SmartPhone/Codebook.md

 See my Readme.md markup file at https://github.com/MitchFawcett/SmartPhone for information about my solution that you cannot find here.

-There were basically three components of the source data that needed to be combined into a single dataframe for analysis.
+There were basically five components of the source data that needed to be combined into a single dataframe for analysis.
-1. measurement data (numeric values from smart phone accelerometer) - files X_test and X_train
+1. measurement data - files: X_test and X_train.
+These are the numeric values from smart phone accelerometer.
-2. subject (people performing activities with the smart phone) identifier data - files subject_test and subject_Train
+2. subject identifier data - files: subject_test and subject_Train.
+These are integer values 1 to 30 identifying people performing activities with the smart phone.
-3. activity identifier data (sitting, standing etc) - files y_test and y_Train
+3. activity identifier data - files: y_test and y_train.
+These are integer values 1 to 6 identifying the activity being performed by the subject (sitting, standing etc).
+4. column headings for the measurement data - file: features.
+Descriptions for the kinds accelerometer readings.
+5. activity descriptions - file: activity_Labels.
+Descriptive terms for each of the 6 activity types.

+The source data was supplied in the form of a "training" set of data and a "testing" set of data.
+For purposes of the assignment these two sets were row merged into one contiguous dataset.

+Once the source data files merged merged I had a single data frame with three factor columns (activitylabel, activitydescription and subject) and 561 data columns and 10299 rows.
+(The number of rows matched what the vendor had said on their web site was the number of observations in their data.)

+The combined dataset was then manipulated to produce the final output file which I called dsSummaryMRF.txt.